How to Lift Sagging Breasts from Breastfeeding

 What causes sagging breasts?

 A more relaxed breast shape is a natural shift after breastfeeding.
-That’s because the fatty and connective tissue in your breasts change in the process.
+That’s because the fatty and connective breast tissue change in the process.
 Some women’s breasts stay large (or get larger) and some shrink.
-This can be due to a combination of weight loss, hormones, genetics, and maternal age.
+This can be due to a combination of weight loss, body type, hormones, genetics, and maternal age.

 During breastfeeding, breasts also become more dense, getting bigger with milk production, and stretching over time.
 And once milk production stops, breasts can shrink and head a bit more… ahem, south.

 Underwire bras are great for offering much-needed support.
-While some flinch at the idea of underwires, once you're in the right bra size, underwires can help support, shape, and provide uplift for our breasts.
-See some of our recommended styles below:
+While some flinch at the idea of underwires, once you’re in the right bra size, underwires can help support, shape, and provide uplift for our breasts.
+There are a variety of different types of bras that you can select from.
+See some of our recommended bra styles below:

 Some other tips to help give you a lift:

 During pregnancy, be sure to invest in a supportive bra that can expand as your chest grows.
+Wearing a bra that’s comfortable and supportive will help you look and feel your best during this time.
 We recommend sizing up a band size so you have room to grow.
 During breastfeeding, a great nursing bra is also a definite must.
 You’ll need easy access to your breasts as well as support and flexibility as your breast size shifts throughout the day.

 Your doctor can help determine if you’re in a healthy range (and not gaining too much—or too little!).
 Also avoid post-baby crash dieting.
 Losing too much weight too fast can help contribute to sagging breasts.
 A healthy diet and light exercise (when your body is ready) is all you need.
 Remember: slow and steady wins the race!